-A little secret to the Arkon Replacement Suction Cup Mount for Garmin Nuvi is that it also comes with an adhesive dash disk.
+In the photo with this article is the Arkon Replacement Suction Cup Mount for Garmin Nuvi.
+It includes an adhesive dash disk.
 This is especially useful in states where windshield attachment is not allowed.
 The suction cup sticks to anything smooth and flat so it’s going to stick to your windshield as well as the included dash disk.
 I have recommended this mount for a long time for a few reasons.
 These mounts come with a 2-year warranty and these stick real well.
 Unlike the Garmin mount, this one has an adjustment point halfway down so you can adjust the height.

 For those preferring a suction cup mount but don’t like adhesive, the Arkon Sticky Mounting Pedestal for Garmin Nuvi will adhere to anything that’s flat, even a textured dashboard.
 There is a sticky bottom that sticks to your dash.
 The bottom can lose the sticky feeling with a lot of use, but it’s easily recharged by washing it in some warm soapy water.
 Like the prior mount, this can also be adjusted up or down.